 - Exactly what you need to do in order to take the first step toward financial independence.

 - The 6 steps you need to take in order to create those streams of passive income.

 - How to start your journey to becoming completely financially independent, regardless of your current salary or financial situation.

-Eventually the concept of financial independence hit me, I made some major life changes to get my expenses in check, and since then I have been completely free financially.
+Eventually, the concept of financial independence hit me – I made some major life changes to get my expenses in check and since then I have been completely free financially.
 Since the end of 2015 I’ve been free from the need to work, free from stress, and free to do what I love.
 I was only 30 years old.

 Just like Pablo in the video, I worked hard to create that passive income and to this day I have no regrets about leaving the Ph.D. program and the great salary and benefits that would go with it..

 Bonus: Get the ultimate strategy guide to creating 6-figure passive income from real estate